cozodb/cozo-docs/source/datatypes.rst

 There are no literal representations for ``Vector`` or ``Validity``.
 Use the function ``vec`` to convert a list to a vector.

+Json objects are enclosed between curly brackets ``{}``, with key-value pairs separated by commas.
+For all other Json subtypes, use the function ``json`` to convert normal values to them.

 ------------------------------------------------
 Column types
 ------------------------------------------------